Poet and Fiction Writer

 of a norm, the fading neon noises

-on Mong Kok streets, the kind of yellow
+on Mong Kok streets, the kind of blue and yellow

 you’ll only find in my heart, the Lion Rock spirit